StackVista/stackstate-cli/CMD_DEVELOPMENT.md

-# Command Development Styling rules
+# Command Development

-To ensure a superb command line experience for our users development of new CLI commands must adhere to strict rules.
+To ensure a consistent command line experience for our users, development of new CLI commands must adhere to strict rules.
+Please familiarize yourself with the rules before developing on this CLI.
+This will result in a superb user experience.
+Thank you!!!

-## Rule: familiarize yourself with CLI development
+## Before developing please familiarize yourself with CLI development

 CLI development has a big UX component to it.
 Please familiarize yourself with CLI development by reading the following two resources:
  1. [Command Line Interface Guidelines](https://clig.dev)
  2. [12 Factor CLI Apps](https://medium.com/@jdxcode/12-factor-cli-apps-dd3c227a0e46)

+## Rule: always print to the screen via the `Printer`

+To ensure consistent output we limit ourselves to printing to stdout and stderr via the `Printer`.
+If you need a type of output that the `Printer` does not yet support, then please build it into the `Printer` instead of working around it.

+## Rule: each command must have both a human readable as well as a machine ouput

+The `--json` flag is a persistent flag that allows our users to use the CLI for machine purposes.
+Please ensure that each commands supports both types of output.

 ## Rule: noun, verb, flags